micro/micro/README.md

 - **cli:** Access services via the terminal.
 Every good developer tool needs a CLI as a defacto standard for operating a system.

-- **proxy:** An identity away proxy built which allows you to access remote environments without painful configuration or vpn.
+- **proxy:** An identity away proxy which allows you to access remote environments without painful configuration or vpn.

 - **web:** The web dashboard allows you to explore your services, describe their endpoints, the request and response formats and even query them directly.